5wnstar/Day-6/README.md

 30 Days of Codding

 Day 6
+This COde reveal the IP adress of any target url

 The import socket statement imports one of Python's core networking libraries.
 Then, we use